ursatile/aspnet-btb/102-shouldly-and-anglesharp.md

 {% include_relative examples/102/Rockaway.WebApp.Tests/Pages/PageTests.cs %}
 ```

-## Exercises

-#### Add a "Contact Us" page

-1. Create a "Contact Us" page as part of the Rockaway web application.
+### Exercise: Testing the "Contact Us" page

-2. Create a test that verifies that the Contact Us page URL returns a successful response
+1. Create a test that verifies that the Contact Us page URL returns a successful response
-3. Create a test that verifies that the Contact Us page has the correct page title **Contact Us**
+2. Create a test that verifies that the Contact Us page has the correct page title **Contact Us**

-#### Extra Credit

 How would you verify that the Contact Us page includes the correct email address and telephone number?